oracle/graaljs/docs/user/Modules.md

 The `"js.commonjs-require-cwd"` option can be used to specify the main folder where NPM packages have been installed.
 As an example, this can be the folder where the `npm install` command was executed, or the folder containing your main `node_modules` folder.
-Any NPM module will be resolved relative to that folder, including the `"js.commonjs-global-properties"` file and any built-in replacement specified using `"js.commonjs-core-modules-replacements"`.
+Any NPM module will be resolved relative to that folder, including any built-in replacement specified using `"js.commonjs-core-modules-replacements"`.

 ##### Differences with Node.js built-in `require()` function